310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/prologue.md

 {% endbubble %}

 {% bubble Kuro %}
-Nah… I'm just so out of it that I didn't realize you were here.
+Nah… I'm just so outta it that I didn't realize you were here.
 {% endbubble %}

 {% bubble Tetora %}